Voxon-Development/zeta-lang/README.md

 - Session types
   - Optional language-level support for protocol-safe concurrency
   - Library-first approach, with language-level support evaluated later

-  Absolutely!
-Here’s a solid draft for your `# Contributing` and `# License` sections, tailored for your Zeta-Lang project:

 ---

 ### # Contributing